Constitution of the Indiana University Faculty

 Comment on Section 4.4 -The membership of the Executive Committee is central to the management of UFC business in a way that accounts for the interests of and circumstances on campuses.
 The co-chairs are the political leaders of the University Faculty Council and of the University faculty.
 In presiding over the UFC, the President is in the best position to present UFC action to the Trustees.
 The parliamentarian fulfills the impartial role specified by the rules of order adopted by the UFC bylaws.

-The term “faculty” has different meanings in the different functional contexts covered by the academic policies.
-Please refer to specific policies for clarification as to who is covered and on the rights and responsibilities implied therein.
+The term “faculty” may have different meanings in the context of specific university policies.
+Please refer to specific policies for clarification as to who is covered and on the rights and responsibilities described therein.